 In each sourcing region we register the country of origin information.
 We are currently using a dedicated data management tool (TraceGains) in one sourcing region and we plan to implement the tool in other regions as well.
 TraceGains tracks each of our raw materials and corresponding documentation including country of origin.
-Through this tool, we have confirmed that we only source soy bean oil and derivatives in North-America where deforestation is not an issue.
+Through this tool, we have confirmed that we mainly source soy bean oil and derivatives in North-America where deforestation is not an issue.
+However, we do source a small amount of soy bean oil in Brazil, all of which has achieved ProTerra certification.